 Triathletes are a different breed of endurance athletes.
 In addition to finding tremendous fulfillment and satisfaction in multisport racing and training, most triathletes are continuously seeking self-improvement in their endeavors.

 Contrary to popular belief, training harder and more often is not always the best approach.
-Many triathletes bang-out the miles but fail to neglect the science and biomechanics behind their training.
+Many triathletes bang-out the miles but fail to acknowledge the science and biomechanics behind their training.
 So instead focusing on more mileage, consider embracing these three effective ways to evolve into a better triathlete.

 ##Train Slow to Race Fast## While it may seem counter-intuitive, there’s a growing (and scientifically-supported) philosophy surrounding the benefits of very slow, aerobic training.
 This is particularly effective for Iron-distance athletes during the build phase of their training.